![]() |

 This means that you can convert old machine protocols into OPC-UA or MQTT (MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol), in order to connect legacy machines to IoT or MES systems

-- Quick connect connectors
+- Miniature connectors